writer/aws-examples/bedrock-examples/text-to-sql-agent/README.md

 # Text-to-SQL agent

-A powerful AWS Bedrock agent that converts natural language queries into SQL and executes them against a baseball database.
+A powerful AWS Bedrock agent that converts natural language queries into SQL and executes them against an enterprise financial database.
 This agent demonstrates how to build intelligent database querying assistants using AWS Bedrock's agent capabilities with WRITER's Palmyra models.

 ## Table of Contents